hashimxkhan/odin-recipes/README.md

 # odin-recipes
-A small collection of my favourite recipes
+A small collection of my favourite recipes!